cap-js/mcp-server/README.md

 ## Acknowledgments

 - **onnxruntime-web** is used for creating embeddings in Node.js
-- **@huggingface/transformers.js** provided the reference implementation for the WordPiece tokenizer
+- **@huggingface/transformers.js** for the reference implementation for the WordPiece tokenizer
 - **@modelcontextprotocol/sdk** provides the SDK for MCP